Xboc01/Xboc01.github.io/README.md

 There are a lot of things I would love to improve.
 Any contribution will be appreciated.

 - [ ] Create a better design
+- [ ] Add Location Selection for Weather
+- [ ] Add todo list on the side
 - [x] Refactor code
 - [x] Add or remove sections directly on the website